1sma31L/Portfolio/posts/how-to-chose-your-linux-distribution.md

   - **Stable**:  Despite its rolling-release model, Void is stable thanks to its minimal design, Efficient XBPS package manager, And lightweight Runit init system, Ensuring smooth updates and reliable performance.

 #### Cons:
-  - **Bad Documentation**:The documentation for Void Linux can be overwhelming and hard to navigate for new users.
+  - **Bad Documentation**: The documentation for Void Linux can be overwhelming and hard to navigate for new users.
   - **Small Community**: With a smaller user base, finding community support and resources can be challenging compared to more popular distributions. although they have pretty good IRC channel.
-  - **Overwhelming For New Users**:The rolling-release model and minimalistic approach might be intimidating for new users who are not familiar with Linux systems, Even the installing process is similar to Arch linux they both use CLI to install the distribution.
+  - **Overwhelming For New Users**: The rolling-release model and minimalistic approach might be intimidating for new users who are not familiar with Linux systems, Even the installing process is similar to Arch linux they both use CLI to install the distribution.

 ### 3. NixOS